 After spotting the trout, it is a good idea just to observe it.
 See if it is moving side to side in the current, probably grabbing nymphs or raising to the surface after emergers.
 Use this knowledge to better select the fly which best resembles what the trout is feeding upon.

-In still water, trout often prefer to cruise, most of the time trout have a routine which they follow.
+In still water, trout often prefer to cruise, most of the time trout have a routine that they follow.
 I like to wait and watch, and see where the trout swims.
 After two or three laps I know the opportune time to cast to minimize the chance it will see my line.

 One last advantage is that often by observing one trout.
 I spot others feeding nearby.
 At times, I have seen a small trout, and while watching it I observe a much larger one feeding nearby.
 Sometimes multiple trout jostle for the best position.